Human Rights Resources

 The Human Rights Institute serves as the focal point of international human rights education, scholarship and practice at Columbia Law School.
 The Institute currently focuses on a number of key themes, and, throughout the year, hosts a wide array of symposia, lectures, and other events to bring practitioners and scholars together.

 The Center for Human Rights Documentation and Research is an invaluable resource for any research project.
 In addition to being the official designated repository for the archives of major Human Rights organizations such as Amnesty International USA, the Committee of Concerned Scientists, Human Rights First, and Human Rights Watch, they also hold their own collection of primary and secondary resources.
 Also on their website is a list of research guides and links to specialized search engines.

-Human Rights maintains a list of resources for students to find internships with various organizations.
-For more information regarding Human Rights internship opportunities for Barnard Students, including sources of funding, contact the Office of Career Development.
+For information regarding Human Rights internship opportunities for Barnard Students, including sources of funding, contact Beyond Barnard.